 - Kid-friendly barbecue foods.

 When guests arrive at the square dance party, give them each a cowboy hat to wear for the occasion.
-When the party is over, they can take them home as the party favors.
+When the party is over, they can take them home as party favors.
+Other square dance party favors include:

 - Burlap bags filled with treats such as candy and cowboy-themed stickers.